 An MD5 hash value is a simple text string that serves as digital 'signatures' of files.
 Click here for more information regarding file hash values.

-Step 1: Navigate to the "Reports" page by clicking the "Reports" button along the left navigation menu.
+Step 1: Navigate to the "Advanced Search" page by clicking the puzzle piece icon on the left side of the screen.

 Step 2: Create a New Search by clicking the "Create New Search" button either along the top, or in the middle of your screen (both will navigate to the same screen).

 Step 3: Select "Hash" from the criteria drop-down menu.

 Step 4: Select "IS ANY OF" from the drop-down menu.
 This will provide both a single search value option, along with a bulk edit option.

 Step 5: Select "Bulk edit values" on the right-hand side of the search.
 If you need to search for a single hash value, you can select the "Add value" option instead.